Advancing regenerative food systems and post-partisan practice to help communities navigate threshold together.

 Meet Nicole.

-For nearly 15 years, she’s worked at the intersections of policy, education, community organizing, and ecological justice—designing initiatives that center nourishment, belonging, and regeneration.
-She is the founder of Food for Us, a growing movement for food democracy rooted in care and connection, and the author of the forthcoming book, Feeding the Future: Restoring the Planet & Healing Ourselves (January 2026).
+For nearly 15 years, Nicole has worked across policy, education, and community practice to help people reimagine food not only as nourishment, but as a site of relationship, meaning, and collective agency.
+She is the founder of Food for Us, a movement for food democracy rooted in care, connection, and community stewardship, and the author of the forthcoming book Feeding the Future: Restoring the Planet & Healing Ourselves (Georgetown University Press, January 2026).

-Nicole has taught food law and policy at Harvard and Tufts, co-founded the Northwest Indiana Food Council, and launched the Plant Based Foods Institute’s Sustainable Sourcing Initiative—building cross-sector coalitions of farmers, food companies, and local leaders to grow systems grounded in relationship.
+Nicole has taught food law and policy at Harvard and Tufts, co-founded the Northwest Indiana Food Council, and led the Plant Based Foods Institute’s Sustainable Sourcing Initiative, building coalitions of farmers, food companies, researchers, and local leaders committed to regenerative and relational food systems.
+These experiences, combined with years of work at the front lines of policy and community organizing, inform her evolving framework for how communities can work together even when consensus about institutions, science, or ideology is no longer a given.

-She’s also a mom of two young boys, a trail runner, and a lifelong learner who feels most alive in the forest, at the fire, or in a circle of co-weavers dreaming the next world into being.
+She is also the mother of two boys, a trail runner, and a lifelong learner who feels most at home in the forest, around a shared table, or in a circle of co-weavers imagining what becomes possible when we remember ourselves as part of a larger living world.